-The activity density of Pterostichus melanarius and Phalangium opilio responded to strongly landscape composition, but the response of Pardosa distincta and Pardosa moesta was weaker.
+The activity density of Pterostichus melanarius and Phalangium opilio responded strongly to landscape composition, but the response of Pardosa distincta and Pardosa moesta was weaker.
 We found some support for our predictions of SNL (grass and wetland, woodlands, and road margins) acting as a late-season sinks for beneficial arthropods.
 In particular, grass and wetland acted as a sink for P. melanarius, woodlands acted as a sink for P. distincta, and road margins acted as a sink for P. moesta.
 While there was limited evidence of SNL acting as early-season sources, some acted as landscape-level sources (grassland and road margins on P. moesta), indicating earlier or wider-scale dispersal.
 Canola and pasture acted as landscape-level sinks for P. melanarius and P. distincta, respectively, meaning that these cover types likely represent only partial habitat for these arthropods.
 There was also a strong temporal component to most of the landscape effects, meaning that it is important to consider how sinks and sources may change over the season.
 Finally, the influence of landscape composition tended to be limited to a radius of about 500m, indicating that large-scale and local land cover can be important to beneficial arthropod abundance.
 These results highlight the seasonal importance of non-crop marginal lands for predatory arthropod abundance.

 The predatory ground beetle Pterostichus melanarius responded to landscape composition, primarily to canola, pulses, and grass and wetland cover.
 Grassland and wetland cover acted as a late-season sink, suggesting that P. melanarius may migrate into it at the end of the summer.
 Other studies have found similar results, suggesting that untilled land is important off-field habitat for carabids (Desender & Alderweireldt 1988; Fournier & Loreau 2002; but see Hatten et al. 2007).
 In particular, Purtauf et al. (2005) found that carabid density increased with proportion of nearby grasslands, so our finding of grassland as late-season sink may represent P. melanarius moving to overwintering habitat at the end of the season.
 However, P. melanarius is also found in a wide variety of habitats, and tends to prefer agricultural fields (Larsen et al. 2003).
 Our models also suggest this, as they showed that canola and pulse crops acted as early- and mid-season sources of P. melanarius.
 Early in the season, canola crops acted as local source but a landscape-level sink, which may indicate that they provide only temporary feeding habitat.
 The effect of pulse crops on carabid abundance is not well-studied, but our results suggest that pulses may represent a potential food resource for P. melanarius, albeit a weak one (Table [tab:rSquared]).
 Carabids are predators of pea-leaf weevils (Sitona lineatus) on other Fabaceae (Hamon et al. 1990), and P. melanarius can prey upon other carabids that are predators of S. lineatus, such as Bembidion quadrimaculatum (Vankosky et al. 2011), so this effect may be direct or indirect.
 We did not consider the influence of previous years’ crops, although carabids tend to be more abundant in areas of high crop rotation (Bertrand et al. 2016; Busch 2016).